CSGO Regional Major Rankings for 2022-23

-To ensure that the 2021 Fall Major features the top teams in the world, we will require that current RMR Legends, Challengers, and Contenders demonstrate that they are still in top form.
+To ensure that Majors feature the top teams in the world, we require that prospective Legends, Challengers, and Contenders maintain top form.

-All teams participating in the next Major will earn their invites through regional rankings, which will be updated based on their performance in upcoming Regional Major Ranking competitions.
+All teams participating in the 2022 and 2023 Majors will earn their invites through regional rankings, which will be updated based on their performance in the previous Major and a Regional Major Ranking tournament.

-Teams competing in an RMR series will receive Major Ranking points based on their placement.
-The 2021 RMR competitions in all regions will have the following point distribution:
+Teams competing in an RMR event will receive Major Ranking points based on their placement.
+The 2022/23 RMR competitions in all regions will have the following point distribution:

 |2021 Event Point Distribution|